yannick5000/Fake-News-Detector-Covid-19-Vaccine/README.md

 The model is a logistic regression machine learning model.

 ###Alternative
 Our group has also used another model, a deep learning model (based on the same data base).
-You can find the Fake News Detector based on the Deep Learning Model here: XXX
+You can find the Fake News Detector based on the Deep Learning Model here: https://github.com/yannick5000/Fake-News-Detector-Covid-19-Vaccine/blob/de98b134b5ad0943f86b0cd2233b63a848c12cac/README%20deep%20learning%20text.txt

 ##Installation
 Open our Google Colab: